 Ambassadors are grassroots volunteers who serve as the main point of in-district contact for a targeted member of Congress.
 Ambassadors play a critical role in advocating for Alzheimer’s federal legislative goals.
 They work directly with national and chapter staff on federal advocacy activities.

-We are currently seeking Ambassadors for
+We are not seeking any Ambassadors at this time for:

 Please contact the Greater KY and Southern Indiana Chapter office if you would like to volunteer or would like more information.